jsquyres/ompi/docs/installation.rst

-.. note:: If you have checked out a *developer's copy* of Open MPI (i.e., you cloned from Git), you really need to read :doc:`the Developer's Guide <developers>` before attempting to build Open MPI.
+.. note:: If you have checked out a *developer's copy* of Open MPI (i.e., you cloned from Git), you really need to read :doc:`the Developer's Guide </developers>` before attempting to build Open MPI.
 Really.

 If you have downloaded a tarball, then things are much simpler.